merenlab/anvio/software/anvio/help/artifacts/profile-db/index.md

 * the coverage and abundance per nucleotide position for each contig
 * varience of various kinds (single-nucleotide, single-codon, and single-amino acid)
-* structural variance (ex insertions and deletions)
+* structural variance (ex insertions and deletions) These terms are explained on the [anvi'o vocabulary page](http://merenlab.org/vocabulary/)

 This information is neccessary to run anvi'o programs like <span class="artifact-n">[anvi-cluster-contigs](/software/anvio/help/programs/anvi-cluster-contigs)</span>, <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/programs/anvi-estimate-metabolism)</span>, and <span class="artifact-n">[anvi-gen-gene-level-stats-databases](/software/anvio/help/programs/anvi-gen-gene-level-stats-databases)</span>.
 You can also interact with a profile database using programs like <span class="artifact-n">[anvi-interactive](/software/anvio/help/programs/anvi-interactive)</span>.